 Our editors independently research and recommend the best products and services.
 You can learn more about our independent review process and partners in our advertiser disclosure.
 We may receive commissions on purchases made from our chosen links.

-Lemonade offers customizable accident and illness insurance policies for dogs and cats along with add-on preventative care coverage.
-Using an AI-powered chatbot to build policies and manage claims, the company is able to offer extremely low premiums and resolve claims in seconds.
+Lemonade offers customizable accident and illness insurance policies for dogs and cats, along with add-on preventative care coverage.
+The company can offer extremely low premiums and resolve claims in seconds by using an AI-powered chatbot to build policies and manage payment questions.

 - PROS & CONS

 Very low premiums